Please Note: Once you press play it will take a few seconds for the episode to start playing.

 It takes a lot of time to learn a craft as complex as cinematography so don’t be fool by someone who happens to have the new 12K Camera that hit the market.
 Owning a RED Camera or equivalent doesn’t make you a cinematographer, years of working and learning your craft does.
 BTW, that 12K camera doesn’t exist yet just in case you were going to google it.

 Now if you have two cinematographers in the running to shoot your first indie feature film, short film or film project and one has a full RED Camera (DRAGON) or Arri ALEXA package and the other one doesn’t then, by all means, hire the great DP that owns gear (only if you can handle the post workflow).

 Listen to my podcast: Understand Post Production Workflow of DIE! for more on that.

 Owning your own “kit” or gear is almost a must to work in the film business today.
 Hell, I own my own gear and I package deals all the time that would cost a ton if you would have to hire a colorist and a separate color grading rig.

 All I’m saying is don’t hire a crew member just because of the gear he or she owns.
 You’ll thank me.
-Take a listen to this episode to hear my horror story that cost me over $50,000.
+Take a listen to this episode to hear the horror story that cost me over $50,000.
 OUCH!